Kern Community Foundation Scholarship FAQs

 Should I still complete the FAFSA/Dream Act Application?

 Yes!
-We require all students seeking aid, regardless of their financial circumstances, to complete the Free Application for Federal Student Aid (FAFSA) or Dream Act Application to secure the maximum support for their education.
+We require all students seeking aid, regardless of their financial circumstances, to complete the Free Application for Federal Student Aid (FAFSA) or the Dream Act Application to secure the maximum support for their education.
 Please visit FAFSA or https://dream.csac.ca.gov/ for more information.

 If you have any questions, please email info@kernfoundation.org.